cturra/docker-dropbox/README.md

 Help
 ---
-If you see this warning warning when running tahis container...
+If you see this warning warning when running this container...
 ```
-WARNING: Your kernel does not support swap limit capabilities, memory limited without swap.
+WARNING: Your kernel does not support swap limit capabilities, memory limited
+without swap.
 ```

 Check out the "Adjust memory and swap accounting" section of the Docker